After years of traveling and living abroad, I feel like I have lived many lives, and they have all lead me to this place right here.

 A little more formal

-Kristi is a passionate and experienced Yoga Teacher, Teacher Mentor, and Women's Coach.
-Whether you are working with her in a yoga class, part of a group teacher mentoring programme, or in a private yoga or coaching session, she has the gift of holding space in a grounded, intuitive, authentic and relatable way.
+Kristi is a passionate and experienced Yoga Teacher, Mentor, and Women's Coach.
+Whether you are working with her in a group setting, or one-on-one, she has the gift of holding space in a grounded, intuitive, authentic and relatable way.

 Kristi has lived, travelled, taught and assisted teacher trainings around the world.
 Her life experience and down to earth nature support her non-judgemental, kind and open minded approach to working with people.